ispyboy/blockly-games-pond-answer/README.md

 # Pond Multi-Boss Bot

-This is a Pond AI bot designed to survive and defeat multiple bosses efficiently.
+This is a Pond AI bot designed to survive and defeat all bosses efficiently.

 # Features
 	•	Safe starting position: begins moving downward to avoid immediate wall collisions.